Sylviander House: Art Museum

 LOCATION

-Away from noise and pollution, Sylviander House is placed in the idyllic village landscape of Chettikad, 5 kms north of Alappuzha; 70 kms from Kochi International Airport at Nedumbassery and about 6kms from Alappuzha Railway Station.
+Away from noise and pollution, Sylviander House is located in the idyllic village landscape of Chettikad, 5 km north of Alappuzha, 70 km from Kochi International Airport at Nedumbassery and about 6 km from Alappuzha Railway Station.
 (Refer Google Maps Below)

 THE HOUSE

-The plan of the two-floor building has a L-shape and both floors have verandas.
-To the east is the main entrance and upstairs is the morning tea veranda for reading the newspaper and having a cup of tea with the first light of the rising sun.
-To the west is a big space to enjoy the view of the garden with a round pond and an old grown biotope and the colored sky during sunset or stars in the night.
-Sylviander House has 12 rooms which comprise of an Art Museum, guest room, hall, family room, kitchen and a massage room, an artist studio + sleeping room, writer's room + sleeping room.
+The plan of the two-floor building has a L-shape, and both floors have verandas.
+To the east is the main entrance, and upstairs is the morning tea veranda for reading the newspaper and having tea with the rising sun's first light.
+To the west is an ample space to enjoy the garden view with a round pond and an old grown biotope and the coloured sky during sunset or stars in the night.
+Sylviander House has 12 rooms: an Art Museum, guest room, hall, family room, kitchen and massage room, an artist studio with a sleeping space, and a writer's room with a sleeping room.

-The house has been built according to Vaastu, a science which enables nature and people to live in harmony.
-It is a good place for a relaxed holiday, for a traditional Kerala massage, workshops/seminars of all kinds.
-We could accommodate eight persons comfortably.
-The traditional way of construction, use of organic materials, ceiling height of rooms, number of windows which allow good airflow, plastering with 'kummayam' — traditionally known and used in olden times in order to keep the room cool and dry – a blessing in the tropical climate of Kerala. ('Kummayam' is a mixture of burnt shell powder and sand with the natural glue of a creeper grown in the area).
+The house has been built according to Vaastu, a science enabling nature and people to live harmoniously.
+It is a good place for a relaxed holiday, a traditional Kerala massage, and for workshops/seminars of all kinds.
+We could accommodate eight people comfortably.
+The conventional way of construction, use of organic materials, ceiling height of rooms, number of windows which allow good airflow, plastering with 'kummayam' — traditionally known and used in olden times to keep the room cool and dry – a blessing in the tropical climate of Kerala. ('Kummayam' is a mixture of burnt shell powder and sand with the natural glue of a creeper grown in the area).

-The windows and doors were collected over more than 12 years, precious pieces which were rescued from old, demolished traditional houses in Kerala.
-The windows and doors have different formats, giving a special look.
-Some windows and doors are more than 100 years old and made of teak-wood The door of the Art Museum and some windows come from a church, the door of Alexander's Studio once belonged to the room of a Vicar in the church.
-The gable roof with the double tiles technique was once upon a time considered 'typical' for the colonial old buildings in Fort Cochin.
+The windows and doors were collected over 12 years, and precious pieces were rescued from old, demolished traditional houses in Kerala.
+The windows and doors have different formats, giving a unique look.
+Some windows and doors are over 100 years old and made of teak wood.
+The entrance of the Art Museum and some windows come from a church; the door of Alexander's Studio once belonged to the room of a Vicar in the church.
+The gable roof with the double tiles technique was once considered 'typical' for the colonial old buildings in Fort Cochin.
 The tiles and some windows come from the ancient Travancore Post Office in Cochin Harbour.

 Sylvie Bantle and Alexander Devasia